mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 This is an example of writing a closing explanation.
 We have created a short numbered list that provides instructive steps to produce a numbered list with the correct formatting.

-Note how the items in numbered lists read like short paragraphs.
+Notice how the items in numbered lists read like short paragraphs.
-Because numbered lists are routinely used for instructional purposes, or to walk someone through an orderly procedure, be sure to keep each item focused: one numbered item per step.
+Because numbered lists are routinely used for instructional purposes or to walk someone through an orderly procedure, be sure to keep each item focused: one numbered item per step.

 ### Subpages